yj-jang-98/Faster-packing/README.md

 ```

-Then, change the directory to a folder you wish to use and run the `main.go` file.
+- Change the directory to a folder you wish to use and run the `main.go` file.
 For example,

 ```
 cd ctrRGSW/noPacking